vkhazin/elasticsearch-courseware/content/chapter-05/Metric.md

 # Metric #

-* Presents a single number based on search
+* Presents a single number based on a search
 * Count
 * Average
 * Max